romank0/django-pgpubsub/docs/metrics.rst

 - ``notifications-queue.processing-lag``: the age (in the milliseconds) of the oldest unprocessed notification.

-Do to that implement ``MeterProviderFactory``.
-Here's the example of the console
+Do to that implement a functionthat would configure opentelemetry meter provider.
+Here's and example withe the console exporter:
-exporter:

 .. code-block:: python

-    # some/path/mymeter.py
+    # some/path/my_opentelemetry_init.py

     from opentelemetry.sdk.metrics import MeterProvider
     from opentelemetry.sdk.metrics.export import ConsoleMetricExporter, PeriodicExportingMetricReader

-    from pgpubsub.metrics import MeterProviderFactory

-    class TestMeterProviderFactory(MeterProviderFactory):
-        def get_meter_provider(self) -> MeterProvider:
+    def initialize_opentelemetry() -> None:
         exporter = ConsoleMetricExporter()
         reader = PeriodicExportingMetricReader(
             exporter,
             export_interval_millis=5_000,
         )
-            return MeterProvider(metric_readers=[reader])
+        meter_provider = MeterProvider(metric_readers=[reader])
+        metrics.set_meter_provider(meter_provider)

 You'll need to add ``opentelemetry-sdk`` package to you project.

-Then specify that this factory should be used by ``pgpubsub`` to export metrics in django settings:
+Then specify that this function should be used by ``pgpubsub`` to initalize opentelemetry in django settings:

 .. code-block:: python

-    # package together with classname should be specified
+    # package together with function name should be specified
-    PGPUBSUB_METER_PROVIDER_FACTORY = "some.path.mymeter.TestMeterProviderFactory"
+    PGPUBSUB_OPENTELEMETRY_INITIALIZER = "some.path.my_opentelemetry_init.initialize_opentelemetry"
     # this allows to configure metrics prefix
     PGPUBSUB_METRIC_PREFIX = "myapp-metrics"